Booth Set Up: DOs & DON’Ts

 This is part of the Cash Flow Show Complete Program On How To Do Direct Sales.

 Invest in a set of table linen and skirting so that you look professional.
-An active team will be going to vendor events monthly and the $100 or so investment in a good white table cloth and skirt will set you apart from other vendors.
+An active team will be going to vendor events monthly and the investment in a good white table cloth and skirt will set you apart from other vendors.

 Make sure that you set up your table to be consistent with the event’s theme, colors, the season or holiday as appropriate.
 With a white table cloth and skirt it is easy to accent seasonally or to match the event’s theme with an inexpensive overlay.

 When at a fair or expo the guests are receiving visual overload.
 It is important to have a pleasing booth which is not too busy.

 Simple yet tasteful is always better.
 The goal is for them to want more.

 Some DOs When Setting Up A Booth: